 The Hessaire is only a fraction of the cost of a true air conditioning system, and in places with low humidity, if have a place to plug it in, they work great.

 Related: Shhhh, Get Less Noisey Generator

-The Zero Breeze Mark 1 is made by the same company that makes the Zero Breeze Mark 2.
+The EENOUR QN750 Portable Air Conditioner is made in the light of the Zero Breeze Mark 2.

-The Mark 2 is better since it both heats and cools, comes with a lithium-ion battery, and has over twice the cooling power of the Mark 1.
+The EENOUR QN750 it both heats and cools, comes with a lithium-ion battery, and has over twice the cooling power as other ACs.

 However, it’s still small and sleek, and if you already have a lithium-ion battery, then simply buy the attachment to allow the battery to run the unit and you are all set.

-The advantage of the Mark 1 is that it is quite a bit cheaper.
+The advantage of the EENOUR is that it is quite a bit cheaper.

 - Best for smaller tents

 The Evapoloar is alright for a 2-man or 1 man tent.
 As sleek as it looks, despite the advertising hyperbole, in the end, it’s simply a tiny swamp cooler.